learning-zone/python-basics/README.md

     <l> — List source code
     <p> — Print an expression

-Q.8.
-What command do we use to debug a Python program?
+## Q. What command do we use to debug a Python program?

 Ans.
 To start debugging, we first open the command prompt, and get to the location the file is at.